- Prime Storage Group |

 If you have an older, multi-cylinder bike, you may consider draining the tank – the more carbs you have, the more potential failure points in the fuel system.
-But for most modern fuel-injected motorcycles and carb bikes in good condition, leave the tank full and your bike will fire right up come spring.
+But for most modern fuel-injected motorcycles and carb bikes in good condition, leave the tank full, and your bike will fire right up come spring.

 Don’t remove your battery.

-In most cases removing your battery before putting your motorcycle in storage is not necessary.
+In most cases, removing your battery before putting your motorcycle in storage is not necessary.
 If you are one to err on the side of caution, plug in a battery maintainer near your bike (as long as it’s not in a storage unit).
-Electrolytes in a fully charged battery won’t freeze until temperatures dip below -92°F. According to the U.S. Antarctic Program, the average winter monthly temperature at South Pole Station is −76°F – so even if you stored your motorcycle outdoors in the South Pole your battery would still be ok.
+Electrolytes in a fully charged battery won’t freeze until temperatures dip below -92°F. According to the U.S. Antarctic Program, the average winter monthly temperature at South Pole Station is −76°F – so even if you stored your motorcycle outdoors in the South Pole, your battery would still be ok.

 Don’t store a dirty bike.

 Many hardcore motorcyclists clean their bikes and gear after every ride.
 Road dirt, gravel, and bugs will damage the finish of your bike if left there for too long.
 And if you live somewhere where they salt the roads, that can cause damage to metal and rubber parts if not cleaned off.
-Be sure to give your bike a thorough wash and wax before you put it into storage and it will help to keep it looking like the day you bought it for years to come.
+Be sure to give your bike a thorough wash and wax before you put it into storage, and it will help to keep it looking like the day you bought it for years to come.

 Don’t overinflate your tires.

-There is no need to overinflate your tires to compensate for weight when putting your bike into storage for the season.
+Wondering how long motorcycle tires last in storage?
+The answer is about five years if properly stored.
+Contrary to some opinions, there is no need to overinflate your tires to compensate for weight when putting your bike into storage for the season.
 You can place cardboard, plywood, or carpet squares under your tires for extra protection to give you peace of mind, but modern motorcycle tires have superior rubber compounds and construction to prevent flat spots and breakdowns.

-There are a lot of myths about motorcycle storage out there and everyone has their own methods for caring for their bike(s).
+There are a lot of myths about motorcycle winter storage out there and everyone has their own methods for caring for their bike(s).
 By following all the dos of proper winterization and motorcycle storage, and avoiding the don’ts, you’re more likely to keep your bike in tip-top riding shape season after season.

 The views, opinions, and endorsements expressed herein are those of the author and do not necessarily reflect the official policy or position of Prime Group Holdings.
 External links are provided for informational purposes only, they do not constitute an endorsement or an approval by Prime Group Holdings.